 In 2007, I turned my dream into reality by moving to Alice Springs, Central Australia, where I spent 12 incredible years working as a professional photographer.
 While my heart remains deeply connected to the red deserts of Australia, I also embrace the beauty of life in the Netherlands, blending the richness of both cultures in my work and perspective.

-To see the wild landscapes and moments from my life there, check out the Landscape section of my portfolio: Flickr Gallery – Page 3.
+To see the awesome wild landscapes, aerials, never published before photographs of untamed wilderness and moments from my life there, and also in the Netherlands, check out the Landscape section of my portfolio: Flickr Gallery.

 Photographing for Zumba USA